Tapestry of Faith Resources

 - Adapting Small Group Ministry for Children (PDF, 63 pages)

 By Gail Forsyth-Vail

-As an alternative to traditional Sunday RE classes, this resource presents a new approach for children and junior youth programming, using insights from the small group ministry model offered by many congregations for adult, young adult, and youth groups.
-Originally developed for the North Parish of Andover (Massachusetts), it offers guidance for envisioning and implementing an RE program that addresses the faith development needs of children and their families and the goals, needs, and capabilities of the wider congregation.
-It includes eight sample sessions for worship followed by structured small group reflection and activities for grades 1 and 2; 3, 4, and 5; and 6, 7, and 8.
-Drawn from the UUA's Tapestry of Faith programs, the sample sessions illustrate how congregations can use this rich resource to craft additional sessions.
+This resource presents an alternative to traditional Sunday RE classes for children and junior youth, using insights from the small group ministry model.
+Based on the author's experience as Director of Religious Education at North Parish of Andover (Massachusetts), it guides you to envision and launch an RE program to addresses both the faith development needs of children and their families in the context of the wider congregation.
+Eight sample sessions (drawn from Tapestry of Faith programs) provide reflection and activities for grades 1-8 and demonstrate how congregations can craft additional sessions.

-Sharing the Journey: Small Group Ministry with Youth
+- Sharing the Journey: Small Group Ministry with Youth (Toolkit Book - print)

 By Jessica York and Helen Zidowecki